-The Maritime College of Pharmacy, with the cooperation of some members of the staff of the University offers two other courses in Pharmacy, a Short Course for Pharmacy Clerks, and a Qualifying Course required of those who desire to become Registered Pharmacists. in Nova Scotia, and a special course for those who desire to become Registered Pharmacists in New Brunswick.
+The Maritime College of Pharmacy, with the cooperation of some members of the staff of the University offers two other courses in Pharmacy, a Short Course for Pharmacy Clerks, and a Qualifying Course required of those who desire to become Registered Pharmacists in Nova Scotia, and a special course for those who desire to become Registered Pharmacists in New Brunswick.
 These courses are carried on in the University buildings, and the students are subject to University regulations and discipline.

 The Short Course for Pharmacy Clerks is intended to prepare the student for the Certified Clerks Examination of the Nova Scotia Pharmaceutical Society.
 It is expected that students will have a general education at least equal to that of Grade IX.
 Attendance on this course is prerequisite to the Qualifying Course.
-The time of holding this course in 1925 will be announced later.

 The Qualifying Course begins on Saturday, Sept.
-27th, 1924, and ends with the University session.
+26th, 1925, and ends with the University session.
 The course which covers two years and includes Chemistry, Botany and Microscopy, Materia Medica, Pharmacy, Prescriptions and Dispensing and Economics, is designed to prepare the student to pass the final licensing examinations of the N. S. Pharmaceutical Society.
 It is necessary that students shall meet the University matriculation requirements prescribed for a degree in Medicine.